akshayaachu5169/Project1-TestNGTest1/README.md

 # Project1-TestNGTest1
-This project contains all the methods used in TestNG
+Completed a project using the TestNG framework, leveraging annotations, parameters, listeners, assertions, grouping, and keywords to create robust and flexible test scripts.